PGrantcharov/BreastCancerDetection/README.md

 `test_prediction.csv` contains all predictions on test sections using just the deep learning model

-`lr_prediction.ipynb` contains all predictions on test set using the deep learning model AND the logistic regression add-on
+`lr_prediction.csv` contains all predictions on test set using the deep learning model AND the logistic regression add-on

 # Project Slideshow